timschofield/webERP/doc/developers/RUNNING_TESTS.md

 ## Testing workflow

 1. prerequisites: set up the webserver, php, database, and install webERP (see the installation instructions).

-Make sure that the `composer` command is in your PATH
+   Make sure that the `composer` command is in your PATH.
+If not, run `sudo ./tests/setup/setup_composer.sh` to have it downloaded and installed in the `/usr/local/bin` folder

 2. install the php test dependencies by running, in the webERP root directory, the cli command